Metaboverse/Metaboverse/README.md

 ### Requirements
 - An internet connection for network curation
-- The Metaboverse app for your operating system
+- The most current version of the Metaboverse app for your operating system

 ### Installation
 - Download the appropriate Metaboverse app `.zip` file for your operating system from [this location](https://github.com/Metaboverse/Metaboverse/releases/latest).
 - Unzip the downloaded folder
 - Open the `Metaboverse` app
 - Please refer to the [documentation](https://metaboverse.readthedocs.io/en/latest/content/general-usage.html) for more information.
+- If you would like to use an example dataset, this is labeled `test_data.zip` and can be found within the `Metaboverse` app folder

 ### Getting Help
 If you have questions, requests, or bugs to report, please use the [Metaboverse issues forum](https://github.com/Metaboverse/Metaboverse/issues).
 Please clearly describe the problem, what you have tried, as well as screenshots of any error information.
+Generally, for any errors occurring during network building, a file named `metaboverse_session.log` will be output to your specified Output folder.
+If you receive this file, please upload it to your GitHub Issue.
-If possible, click on the `View` menu tab, click `Toggle Developer Tools`, click the `Console` tab of the window that opens, and take a screenshot of the output in this panel.
+For all other errors, click on the `View` menu tab, click `Toggle Developer Tools`, click the `Console` tab of the window that opens, and take a screenshot of the output in this panel.

 ### Feedback
 Have any feedback?
 Let us know [here](https://forms.gle/4z51DMnagWRvKhc38).

 ### Trying out Metaboverse
-You can access some example network curations with biological data [here](https://github.com/Metaboverse/manuscript/tree/master/data/databases) -- download the `.json.zip` files.
 With each release archive or Metaboverse, a `test_data.zip` file is included.
 Unzip this file and read the `README.txt` file for more information on this example dataset.
+You can access more example network curations with biological data [here](https://github.com/Metaboverse/manuscript/tree/master/data/databases) -- download the `.json.zip` files.

 ### How does the underlying code for Metaboverse work?
 Metaboverse is currently segmented into two parts: